 August 22, 1941: Judy and Mickey Rooney and the rest of the cast of Babes on Broadway rehearsed the “Hoe Down” number.
 Time called: 10 a.m.; lunch: 11:50-12:50 p.m.; dismissed 4:10 p.m.

-August 22, 1943: For Me And My Gal was still playing in some theaters.
+August 22, 1943: For Me And My Gal (released in 1942) was still playing in some theaters.
 This fun article uses promotional photos from Judy’s rehearsals with Gene Kelly for the film although the article is about Judy in a sailboat off of Long Island Sound as well as her Army camp tours.
+Also playing was Judy’s latest hit, Presenting Lily Mars.

 August 22, 1944: The Clock filming consisted of scenes shot on the “Exterior Bus Stop” and “Exterior Street” sets.
 Both were “process” shots meaning they were on a soundstage with rear projection.
 Time called: 11 a.m.; dismissed: 5:45 p.m.
 The assistant director’s notes state: “11:35-11:40 – Rehearsing – using Miss Garland’s stand-in; [Judy] arrived at studio 10:20, due at 11:00; [Was] on set at 11:55; 11:55-12:06 – Rehearsing with Miss Garland.”

 Also on August 22, 1944: This article by Erskine Johnson about Judy’s first dramatic role in The Clock was published, reporting on how MGM and Universal both got the idea to feature their songbirds (Universal had Deanna Durbin) in dramatic roles.
-Judy was in the early weeks of shooting on The Clock (see entry above)
+Judy was in the early weeks of shooting on The Clock (see entry above).
+Note how the headline of the article is an amusing misprint of Judy’s name.

 August 22, 1947: Here’s an ad for Decca Records and Judy’s duet with Bing Crosby, “Mine,” recorded on July 31, 1944.